pboling/sanitize_email/README.md

 BUNDLE_GEMFILE=gemfiles/vanilla.gemfile appraisal update
 ```

+NOTE: This results in bad paths to the gemspec.
+`gemspec path: "../../"` needs to be replaced with `gemspec path: "../"` in each Appraisal gemfile.

 Except, is unlikely to be possible to install all of the supported Rubies & Railsies in a single container...
 See the various github action workflows for more inspiration on running certain oldies.